angular/angular/aio/content/guide/ngmodule-vs-jsmodule.md

 # JavaScript modules vs. NgModules

 JavaScript modules and NgModules can help you modularize your code, but they are very different.
-Angular apps rely on both kinds of modules.
+Angular applications rely on both kinds of modules.

 ## JavaScript modules: Files containing code